Conductor - Mark Edwards

 Originally from Edinburgh, Mark trained as a percussionist before taking up conducting and receiving his MMus with Distinction.
 With a keen interest in contemporary music, Mark has worked on new compositions with Royal Northern Sinfonia, London Sinfonietta Academy and Streetwise Opera.
 Recent highlights include performing at the Royal Albert Hall London and Symphony Hall Birmingham and live broadcasts for various BBC 3 broadcasts.
 Recent concerts have included Elgar – The Dream of Gerontius, Vaughan Williams – A Sea Symphony, and Verdi Requiem.
 In 2017 Mark won the National Brass Band Conducting Competition.

-He is currently director of music for Newcastle Sinfonietta, Hexham Orpheus Choir, Northern Praeclassica, workshop leader for Streetwise Opera, lecturer in conducting at Newcastle University and associate conductor for 'Voices of Hope' who recently won the BBC Choir of the Year Competition.
+He is currently director of music for Newcastle Sinfonietta, Hexham Orpheus Choir, Northern Praeclassica, Felling Male Voice Choir, workshop leader for Streetwise Opera, lecturer in conducting at Newcastle University and associate conductor for 'Voices of Hope' who recently won the BBC Choir of the Year Competition.